yellobyte/ESP32-DevBoards-Getting-Started/debugging/Readme.md

 # Start the GDB:
 Select PlatformIO -> Run -> Start Debugging or simply press F5.
 This will start the GDB and the actual ESP32 debugging session begins.

-The "Start OpenOCD (debug) task" terminal (if still kept open) continues with logging the interaction between GDB and OpenOCD, giving you an idea whats going on:
+The "Start OpenOCD (debug) task" terminal (if still kept open) continues with logging the interaction between GDB and OpenOCD, giving you always an idea whats going on:

 ```
 Info : Listening on port 3333 for gdb connections